nicolasblasco/BaSD-Week-1-2/README.md

 ## Project

-Weekly problems of the Radium Rocket Course "Become a Software Developer"
+1st & 2nd week projects for the 'Become a Software Developer' Radium Rocket's course

 ## Description